Scout24/hiring/wanted-next-generation-software-engineer.md

 from employees, where someone is explaining or showing what cool stuff he/she did, implemented or discovered.

 So if all this sounds interesting for you we would be happy to receive your CV and start necessary hiring process.
-Feel free to contact one of our colleagues:
+Feel free to contact one of our colleagues [picture ↓ is clickable]:

 [![Inside the AutoScout24](http://inside.autoscout24.com/img/post_img/tatsu_stack.jpg)](http://inside.autoscout24.com/career/2015/08/06/wanted-next-generation-software-engineer/)